Boundaries in Relationships: Why It Starts With Your Body

 Signs you need stronger boundaries in relationships

 Boundaries exist on a spectrum.
-Too loose leaves you drained, too rigid keeps people out.
+Too loose leaves you drained; too rigid keeps people out.
 Healthy boundaries live in the middle—and they take practice.

 These patterns don’t mean you’re broken.
-They often come from past relational trauma.
+They often come from past relational pain or trauma.
 With patience and persistence, they can change.
 Trauma counselling or trauma-informed coaching can give you tools and support for strengthening your boundaries.

 The path to healthier boundaries in relationships